Standard Poodle History

 Grooming the Standard Poodle

 In order to maintain that beautiful fur, you’ll need to get your Standard Poodle groomed.
 Grooming is something that needs to be done every 6-8 weeks, depending on your dogs’ hair growth.
 This could get quite expensive unless you decide to take on the grooming yourself.
-Here’s a great link to educate you how it’s all done.
-You can also check out our information about the basics.
+There’s some great resources on Poodle grooming to help you.
+You can also check out our information about the Puppy grooming basics.

 Standard Poodle Health